iliasZh/Curses-Engine/README.md

 # Curses-Engine
-Console 'engine' for games with text graphics, based on PDCurses (Actually it is a simple snake game)
+Console 'engine' for games with text graphics, based on PDCurses (Actually for now it is a simple snake game)

 To try it out, go to releases and download the latest one.
 It should run OK on Win10 and a 1080p or bigger screen.
 Otherwise not guaranteed :D